-Our corporate offices are located in Palo Alto, California, where we lease approximately 155,000 square feet of office, research and development, engineering and laboratory space pursuant to lease agreements commencing in June 2020.
-The initial lease term for 1200 Page Mill Road is 6.5 years and 13 years for 1250 Page Mill Road.
+Our corporate offices are located in Palo Alto, California, where we lease approximately 155,000 square feet of office, research and development, engineering and laboratory space pursuant to lease agreements that commenced in June 2020.
+The initial lease term for 1200 Page Mill Road is 6.5 years, with an option to extend the lease term for a period of 6.5 years.
+The initial lease term for 1250 Page Mill Road is 13 years, with two options to extend the lease term for a period of 5 years each.
+Our corporate offices in Palo Alto, California house substantially all of our personnel.